Content Row Style:

 - You might lose certain benefits (like interest rate discounts and loan forgiveness options) from your original loans

 If you meet specific qualifications, certain federal student loans can be forgiven, cancelled or discharged.
 This means that your debt will be erased and you no longer have to make any payments.
-Private student loans are not eligible for forgiveness.
+Private student loans are not eligible for student debt forgiveness.

 How can I get loan forgiveness?